-- > Establish a universal definition of 'equity' - > Define equity in a way that relates both inward and outward, allowing everyone to relate it to themselves and their work - > Get ongoing community guidance on the definition of 'equity,' an equity statement, and the Office of Equity's vision and mission statements
+- > Establish a universal definition of 'equity' - > Define equity in a way that relates both inward and outward, allowing everyone to relate it to themselves and their work - Get ongoing community guidance on the definition of 'equity,' an equity statement, and the Office of Equity's vision and mission statements

-An Office of Equity, created within the Office of the Governor, would serve a non-duplicative, coordinating role.
-The Office should provide a unified vision around equity for all state agencies, ensuring the state steps together in the same direction by prioritizing goals and implementing effective strategies around diversity, equity, and inclusion.
-A central entity coordinating and elevating these priorities will help normalize language and concepts around equity, racial equity, social justice, diversity,
+An Office of Equity, created within the Office of the Governor, should provide a unified vision around equity for all state agencies.
+This ensures the state is stepping together in the same direction by prioritizing goals and implementing effective strategies around diversity, equity, and inclusion.
+A central entity coordinating and elevating these priorities will help normalize language and concepts around equity, racial equity, social justice, diversity, and inclusion.

-Recommendation 2A: Serve as a Conduit between Government and Communities
+Recommendation 2A: Serve as a Conduit for Government and Communities

-- Maintain a feedback loop with communities to ensure statewide efforts are prioritizing community voice and meeting community needs - Promote meaningful opportunities for community engagement in the Office of Equity's work - Convene a Community Advisory Board to inform the Office of Equity's priorities and timelines - Recommend strategies to agencies on how to center community voice in order to deliver barrier-free access to government services
+- Maintain a feedback loop with communities to ensure statewide efforts are prioritizing community voice and meeting community needs Relate enterprise-wide efforts/initiatives to community needs. - Promote meaningful opportunities for community engagement in state government decisionmaking processes - Convene a Community Advisory Board to inform the Office of Equity's priorities and timelines - Recommend strategies on community outreach and engagement, including advice on policies and practices concerning language access